 With Windows Remote Desktop, you get full, secure access to your work computer via an Internet or network connection.
 For example, you can connect to your office computer from home and work with files, programs, and resources as though you were in front of your computer at work.

-Remote Desktop comes as a default capability with Windows XP and Windows Vista.
-However, client software for older versions of Windows and also Macintosh systems are available at software.lbl.gov under Networking Communications Software.
+Remote Desktop comes as a default capability with Windows.
+Client software for Macintosh systems are available at software.lbl.gov.

 Remote Desktop allows you to map local disk drives, printers, and serial ports.
 To connect any of these local devices to a remote computer, start Remote Desktop, click Options > >, and click the Local Resources tab.
 Under the Local devices heading, select the local devices that you would like to map.
 When you log onto the remote computer, you will be able to access your local drives if you checked Disk drives under the Local Resources tab.
 Note that transfer speeds between the local and remote disk drives will be limited by your internet connection.
 You should also be able to print to a local printer from the remote computer.